iosh/conflux-docker-builder/README.md

 - **Optimized Builds**: Haswell optimizations for AMD64, ARMv8.2-a for ARM64
 - **Easy Usage**: Single data directory mount point `/data`

+## DevNet Configuration

+### Chain IDs
+- **Core Space Chain ID**: 1234
+- **eSpace Chain ID**: 1235

+### Genesis Accounts
+DevNet comes pre-configured with 20 accounts, each with 1000 CFX balance.
+These accounts are generated using the standard Hardhat test mnemonic:

+**Mnemonic**: `test test test test test test test test test test test junk`

+The accounts and their addresses will be displayed when starting the devnet container, showing both Core Space and eSpace addresses for easy access during development.

 ## Building Locally

 ```bash